 QS RANKING 2021

 On successful completion of this subject you will be able to :

-- apply leadership concepts and practices to a range of organisational settings
+- Assess leadership styles in a range of organisational settings.

 You cannot enrol in this subject if you have successfully completed any of the following subject(s) because they are considered academically equivalent: